anwareset/mikhmon-container/README.md

 ```

 ### Docker Compose
 Enter the `docker-compose` directory.
 The application uses a pre-built image `trianwar/mikhmon:latest` with Caddy as a reverse proxy to handle SSL termination automatically via Let's Encrypt.
+Environment variable `MODE=caddy` will disable `nginx` and only run `php-fpm` that will be use with `caddy`.

 Update the domain name in `Caddyfile` to match your server's FQDN, and optionally add it to `/etc/hosts` for local testing: